 - Behavioural segmentation looks at the customers’ purchasing behaviour: how they make decisions, their brand loyalty, frequency of purchases, etc. For example, compulsive spending or buying only discounted goods are characteristics for behavioural segmentation.

 The choice of a base (or bases) for the segmentation depends on the type of product, marketing needs and company’s stage of life.
 For example, B2B companies often use straightforward characteristics, such as location or size of the customer company, while B2C companies might look into more complex behavioural and psychographic traits.
+If you need help, you can always contact bookkeeping services near you and the specialists will help you avoid the confusion.

 Advantages of Market Segmentation